Diane-4P/always-healthy/README.md

 ### Frameworks, Libraries and Programs used
 - [Code Institute CDN](https://codeinstitute-ide.net)
-    - Gitpod workspace was used for building the website.
+    - Gitpod workspace was used for writing the code to building the website.
+Within Gitpod a beautifier was used to format the html code layout.
 - [Bootstrap v5.3.3 CDN via jsDelivr](https://getbootstrap.com/)
     - Used for styling and make it more responsive.
 - [Google Fonts](https://fonts.google.com/)